Top 30 Best Indian Bloggers in 2026

 - Projects: Archana’s Kitchen

 What Makes Her Unique: Archana turned a home cooking hobby into one of India’s highest-traffic food blogs.
-Her site now features thousands of recipes with detailed nutritional information, meal planning tools, and a dedicated mobile app.
+The brand now reaches 10M+ users across its website, YouTube channel, social pages, and mobile app, with thousands of recipes, nutritional details, and meal-planning tools.

 Srinivas Tamada